-ANZFSS WA AGM & Presentation
+ANZFSS WA Presentation

 Venue: Exhibition Space of Building 500, Curtin University, Bentley.

 The WA Branch of the Australian & New Zealand Forensic Science Society invites you to join us for our next branch meeting, to be held on Wednesday 21 February 2018, commencing at 5:30pm, and featuring a presentation by Di Bolger from Search Dogs Australia.
 Venue permitting, Di will be joined by Bev Gould with her dog Drift and Glenn Gale with Hugo.
 This promises to be an interesting and entertaining presentation and is not to be missed.
 Information regarding the evening is included below:

 I’m Di, my dog is a German Shepherd, my interest in a dog’s ability to locate missing people, indicate various scents etc. has been a 30+ year fascination.
 Raised in Melbourne suburbs, then moving to WA, my interest in dogs grew to where we are today.
 Manager of Search Dogs Australia Inc., President of Advanced Tracking Dogs Inc., member of German Shepherd Dog association, and Dogs West, along with a keen interest in forensics which led me to attending a lecture by Dr Paola Magni .
 So much work in other fields is being successfully utilised using a dog’s olfactory system and their ability to detect virtually any scent source.
 Search Dogs Australia is looking forward to a mutual benefit working with Paola and her students.
 Our aim is in expanding our scientific knowledge specifically in the area of scent detection of human remains.
 Who knows where this could lead.